-Consumption of well-done or fried meat and fish has been found to be associated with increased risk of breast cancer.
-The heightened breast cancer risk appears to be a result of polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs) produced during cooking, especially cooking methods using high temperatures.
-Now a new study has reported that relatively high consumption of grilled, barbecued and/or smoked meat is associated with reduced survival after breast cancer.
+Consumption of well-done or fried meat and fish has been linked to increased BC risk.
+The heightened risk appears to be a result of polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs) produced during cooking.
+Now a new study has reported that grilled, barbecued and/or smoked meat is associated with reduced survival.

 Most consumers prefer their meat to be seared (at least at the beginning of the cooking process) or otherwise prepared so that the juices are sealed in.
 With some exceptions, boiled or steamed meat that has not first been seared can be unappealing.
 However, searing, charring and deep frying meat or fish creates PAHs and HCAs.